 Please find enclosed a copy of the records located in response to your request.
-Some information has been withheld pursuant to section(s) 13 (Policy advice or recommendations), 15 (Disclosure harmful to law enforcement), and 17 (Disclosure harmful to the financial or economic interests of a public body), and 22 (Disclosure harmful to personal privacy) of FOIPPA.
+Some information has been withheld pursuant to section(s) 15 (Disclosure harmful to law enforcement), and 17 (Disclosure harmful to the financial or economic interests of a public body), and 22 (Disclosure harmful to personal privacy) of FOIPPA.
 Copies of these sections of FOIPPA are provided for your reference.
 A complete copy of FOIPPA is available online at: